doshima2024/doshima2024/README.md

 - Users can share tracks and rate them
 - Songs embedded via Spotify
 - Features a clean UI built with React and backend built with Flask
-- v1.1 with user authentication in progress, please see README.
+- v1.1 with user authentication in progress, please see README for details.

 ---